kostaskougios/terminal21-restapi/docs/chakra.md

 Chakra components build on top of standard html elements to provide nice UI for text, forms, tables etc.
 See [Chakra Components for React](https://chakra-ui.com/docs/components).

-These case classes can be used to render chakra components (note: not all chakra elements are available).
+These case classes can be used to render chakra components.
 [The case classes](../terminal21-ui-std/src/main/scala/org/terminal21/client/components/chakra/ChakraElement.scala)

-Note: only a fraction of the available properties of each component is documented here.
+Note: not all chakra elements are available and also only a fraction of the available properties of each component is documented here.
 See the case class for a full list as well as the chakra react documentation (links are available in the scaladocs of each case class).

 ### Text